olebole/irafdoc/doc/specred.calibrate.rst

   	2.5 * Log10 [counts/sec/Ang / ergs/cm2/sec/Ang].
   </p>
   <p>
-  A new spectrum is created in <tt>"F-lambda"</tt> units - ergs/cm2/sec/Angstrom or <tt>"F-nu"</tt> units - ergs/cm2/sec/Hz.
+  A new spectrum is created in <span style="font-family: monospace;">"F-lambda"</span> units - ergs/cm2/sec/Angstrom
+  or <span style="font-family: monospace;">"F-nu"</span> units - ergs/cm2/sec/Hz.
 The sensitivity must span the range of wavelengths in the spectrum and interpolation is used if the wavelength coordinates are not identical.
 If some pixels in the spectrum being calibrated fall outside the wavelength range of the sensitivity function